42grapp-wg/42-app/README.md

 * Uncertainty Map
 * Table Memory

 Phase 3 — The Reasoning Engine.
 This is where we translate the Canon into software.
-Not “AI” in the buzzword sense.
-An engine that reasons exactly the way we’ve been talking.
+An engine that reasons from the Canon rather than relying solely on statistical search.
 We are not simply building another card game app.
 We are building a platform that honors the game of 42, encourages players to improve, and becomes the standard by which future digital versions of the game are measured.

 Phase 4 — The Game Engine.
 This is the mechanics:
 * Deal dominoes.